Creating labels so that they stand out from the rest.

-- Color Scheme: One thing we have found when it comes to labels is to not over complicate things, keep it simple and use only two to three colors, as this will help to keep costs down
+- Colour Scheme: One thing we have found when it comes to labels is to not over complicate things, keep it simple and use only two to three colours, as this will help to keep costs down

-- Ingredient List: It is easy to get carried away with the design and logo of your label, but it is crucial that you remember to include the ingredient list on the back and batch number.
-You will also want to have an area for your company name and address
+- Ingredient List: It is easy to get carried away with your label’s design and logo, but you must remember to include the ingredient list on the back and batch number.
+You will also want to have an area for your company name and address.

-- Names: Selecting the right names is really important, something appealing, sexy not bland, one that appeals to your age group you are targeting, that lures them or intrigues them enough to take the product off the shelf in the first place
+- Names: Selecting the right names is really important, something appealing, sexy, not bland, one that appeals to the age group you are targeting, that lures them or intrigues them enough to take the product off the shelf in the first place

-- Regulations: If you are thinking of going commercial, you need to be aware that there are a lot of regulations to think about when creating a label, which differ depending on the country you live in.
-So its important that you do your research well.
-For example the FDA imposes a number of technicalities around how you class your product and the kind of wording you use, so you can distinguish it between a drug and cosmetic.
-Failing to comply with the law could cause you a hefty fine! if you do live in the USA, the article in reference to FDA Approval and labellng your products and cosmetics, you may find useful
+- Regulations: If you are thinking of going commercial, you need to be aware that there are many regulations to think about when creating a label, which differs depending on the country you live in.
+So you must do your research well.
+For example, the FDA imposes several technicalities around how you class your product and the kind of wording you use so that you can distinguish it between a drug and cosmetics.
+Failing to comply with the law could cause you a hefty fine! if you do live in the USA, the article about FDA Approval and labelling your products and cosmetics, you may find useful

-- Brand: Before you think about the design of your label it is really important to think about your brand, as you want to use a design theme that fits in with your logo and the overall concept of your brand.
+- Brand: Before you think about your label’s design, it is essential to think about your brand, as you want to use a design theme that fits in with your logo and the overall concept of your brand.
 Try to get creative with your brand and inject a bit of personality into it, so that your skincare product is something that potential customers will be able to connect with. this is something we discuss in greater detail in the article creating your brand identity

 - Font type: This is something important to consider.
 Imagine an article you read in a magazine, one where the words seemed to jump out at you off the page, an article that held your interest, so that you remembered it.
 There is no reason why your logo should be any different!
 Make it enticing and memorable!
-For instance if your target market is young, then think about creating something that is fun and creative, that speaks to them personally.
-If it is a mans range, maybe you want something bold and masculine.
-Alternatively your products may appeal to a more mature sophisticated audience, so you should go with a more up-scale image, in this case think about creating a font type that has a classic appeal
+For instance, if your target market is young, then think about creating fun and creative, which speaks to them personally.
+If it is a man’s range, maybe you want something bold and masculine.
+Alternatively, your products may appeal to a more mature, sophisticated audience, so you should go with a more upscale image.
+In this case, think about creating a font type that has a classic appeal.

-- Research: Finally don’t forget to do some market research, take the time to look at other competitor labels, what appeals to you, what don’t you like!
+- Research: Finally, don’t forget to do some market research, take the time to look at other competitor labels, what appeals to you, what don’t you like!
 Take notes and then design your label based on those assessments.
-Once you are happy with your choice create a couple of different label designs and ask family and friends to critique them for you, after all it is some of these people who will probably become your best customers in the future.
+Once you are happy with your choice to create a couple of different label designs and ask family and friends to critique them for you, after all, it is some of these people who will probably become your best customers in the future.